 Last Content Outline Change

 The last time PMI conducted a role delineation study that resulted in an exam change was 2015.
 At that time PMI estimated that approximately 25% of the exam content changed as the result of the study.

-What Can I Do in 8-Months to Get my PMP Certification?
+What Can I Do in the next 9-Months to Get my PMP Certification?